Fine Art School Portraits - Common Questions

 We are looking for a family photographer.
 Do you do family sessions?

-Yes!
+The short answer is: sometimes!
 I am a documentary photographer and love to make photos and films (videos) of families.
 That means I love to follow your family around for a few hours as you go about your day and capture what makes your family unique.
 I don't currently offer posed family portrait sessions.
 Check out my instagram account at the link above.
 If you like what you see, we might be a good fit!
 Contact me for more information.